- Assessor's Office

 Students will view actual pictures and video of crime and accident scenes, have the opportunity to take the actual physical fitness test required for police officers, can be exposed to O.C. (pepper) spray, and will take part in the Firearms Training Simulator and shoot the Amherst Police standard issued handgun.
 In addition to the regularly scheduled sessions, students will ride with an officer for an 8-hour tour of duty and participate in a courtroom observation.

-The 3-week academy is held from July 8th, 2019 through July 26th, 2019, Monday through Friday, from 9:00 AM– 12:00 PM at the Town of Amherst Police Headquarters, 500 John James Audubon Parkway, Amherst, N.Y.
-A graduation ceremony will be held on Monday July 29th, 2018 at 7:00 PM following the completion of the academy.
+The 3-week academy is held from July 10, 2023 through July 28, 2023, Monday through Friday, from 9:00 AM - 12:00 PM.
+The course will be held at both at the Town of Amherst Police Headquarters (500 John James Audubon Parkway) and the Amherst Police Community Policing and Training Facility (4220 Bailey Ave) as well as the occasional off site location(s).
+A graduation ceremony will be held on Monday, July 31, 2023 at 7:00 PM following the completion of the academy.
 Family and friends are welcome to attend.

 Parental consent is required for students to participate in the academy.
 All applicants must successfully complete a background investigation and interview.
 Applications may be found below.
-Completed applications must be submitted to the Amherst Police Department by May 1, 2018.
-Any questions, please contact Officer John McGarvey at (716) 689-1387.
+Completed applications must be submitted to the Amherst Police Department by May 19, 2023.
+Any questions, please contact Officer Trey Johnson at (716) 689-1387.

 Rules and Regulations